simdima/tldraid-api/README.md

 ## How to use?

 **_Option #1_**
-The working instance of the API server can be found [here](https://tldraidapi.simlabs.dev) (currently available only to users located in Estonia)
+The working instance of the API server can be found [here](https://tldraidapi.simlabs.dev)

 **_Option #2_**
 Run it using Docker.